kevinnytech/kevinnytech/README.md

 # Hi, I'm [kevin](https://.github.io/) 👋🏾 👨💻

-I'm a Creat with love for problem-solving, continually seeking and testing new tools and opportunities for innovation.
-I'm passionate about web applications, blockchain technologies and development tools.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup), PHP, NodeJs and Solidty.
-I also build Dapps on blockchain platforms such as **Ethereum, Binance Smart Chain, Polygon**.  🎯
+I'm a curious individual  with  love for problem-solving, continually seeking and testing new tools and opportunities for innovation. .  🎯

 ## 📫 How to reach me?